 - 1.1.
 International Work is any work which must be performed overseas and/or where the Australian entity requires the work to be performed overseas.
 Scenarios where the Australian entity needs to deploy an employee overseas or recruit an employee overseas include: - a) Fly in Fly out arrangements including offshore teaching.
 See the International Work (FIFO) Guideline for further information; - b) short term international travel (up to 12-month assignments).
 See the International Work (Short Term Assignment) Guideline for further information; - c) long term international travel (over 12-month assignments).
 See the International Work (Long Term Assignment) Guideline for further information; - d) recruitment of employees to be based in a country outside of Australia; and - e) secondments to entities outside of Australia. - 1.2.
-Remote Work is any work being performed at a significant distance from the workplace where the job is contractually located (e.g. overseas, interstate or too far to commute).
+Remote Work is any work being performed at a significant distance from the workplace where the job is contractually located (e.g. overseas, interstate or too far to reasonably commute).
 It is a discretionary arrangement where the work performed would ordinarily, or could just as easily, be performed at the contractual location of the job.
-An approved Remote Work Arrangement will be required if an employee seeks to work for RMIT from another Australian state outside Victoria for a period greater than one month, or on a regular basis.